syncfusion/blazor-docs/src/gantt/gantt-chart/filtering.md

 ![Alt text](images/initialFilter.png)

-### Filter operators
+### Filter Operators

-The filter operator for a column can be defined in the `FilterSettings.Columns.Operator` property.
+The filter operator for a column can be defined in the `GanttFilterSettings.Columns.Operator` property.

 The available operators and their supported data types are: